Welcome To Service Dog Laws Oregon – A Deep Dive

 Business must not:

-It is unlawful under Oregon state law as well as the ADA to ask these personal questions, require documentation, and/or charge a fee.
-People with disabilities who use service dogs have a right to train the dog themselves.
+- It is unlawful under Oregon state law as well as the ADA to ask these personal questions, require documentation, and/or charge a fee

 - Is your animal a service animal?

 - What work or tasks has it been trained to perform?